tanaka-lusengo/programmers-language-quiz/README.md

 # Programmers "Language" Quiz

-BrainStation Pair Programming Hackathon Project.
+Pair Programming - 24hr Hackathon Project.
 A fun quiz for programmers to test their JavaScript knowledge with a twist!

+- Deployed site can be found here: https://programmers-language-quiz.herokuapp.com/

 In Collaboration with: Ariadnne Díaz: https://github.com/AriadnneD